shanujshekhar/Augmented_Reality_Video_Game_using_Unity_Tool/README.md

    <img src="./Screenshots/Planet_Placement.png" height="200" width="400">

-- ***Game Mode:*** In this mode:
+## Game Mode
   - The spaceships should be in the air in constant motion, but occasionally dropping cargo boxes to the ground, around the greenhouse.
 The cargo follows the physics and cast proper shadows.
   - The user’s mission is to drag the boxes from the ground into the greenhouse.
   - The greenhouses and spaceships have light sources that will be turned on during night time and illuminate the surroundings.

    Screenshot-
    <img src="./Screenshots/Game_Mode.png" height="200" width="400">

 - ***Day and Night mode***